 If the gain on the exchange notes is not effectively connected with the conduct of a trade or business within the United States, then gain recognized by a foreign holder upon the redemption, sale or exchange of an exchange note, including any gain representing accrued market discount, will not be subject to United States tax unless the foreign holder is an individual present in the United States for 183 days or more during the taxable year in which the exchange note is redeemed, sold or exchanged, and certain other requirements are met, in which case the foreign holder will be subject to United States tax at a flat rate of 30%, unless exempt by applicable treaty upon delivery of requisite certification of eligibility.
-Foreign holders who are individuals may also be subject to tax pursuant to provisions of United States federal income tax law applicable to certain United States expatriates.
+Foreign holders who are individuals may also be subject to certain United States expatriates.